jvilleda96/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

 1) Make sure your domain controller's IP address is switched from dynamic to static.
-I'm using an Azure virtual machine so I changed it in the Network Interface Card (NIC) settings.
+I'm using an Azure virtual machine so I changed it in the virtual Network Interface Card (NIC) settings.

    ![image](https://github.com/jvilleda96/configure-ad/assets/147073936/75071055-625b-4489-bff3-5d51e6061317)

-2) Login into your Domain Controller's computer as an administrator and open up the server manager application.
+2) Log into your Domain Controller's computer as an administrator and open up the server manager application.
 Here you can select the "add roles and features" option to begin the process.

    ![Add Roles   Features](https://github.com/jvilleda96/configure-ad/assets/147073936/233f6ed6-2519-48bb-ad82-a6bdd14da198)